BikS2013/configuration-management/config-manager/Issues - Pending Items.md

 # Issues - Pending Items

+## Pending Items

+None at this time.

 ## Completed Items

+### GitHub-First with Database Fallback Implementation (2025-06-25)
+- **Description**: Updated the config-service to always use GitHub as primary source with database as fallback only
+- **Changes Made**:
+  - Modified source priorities: GitHub (1), Database (2)
+  - Database is now only accessed when GitHub fails
+  - Maintained auto-caching behavior when GitHub fetch succeeds
+  - Updated all documentation to reflect new behavior
+  - Simplified test page to remove database-only option
+  - Updated all examples to show correct priority configuration
+- **Impact**:
+  - System always attempts to get latest configuration from GitHub
+  - Database provides resilience during GitHub outages
+  - Ensures fresh data when available with automatic failover
+- **Status**: Completed

+### Auto-caching Enhancement (2025-06-25)
+- **Description**: Verified that config-service library implements auto-caching when fetching from GitHub
+- **Implementation**:
+  - The `GenericConfigService` in service.ts (lines 99-102) automatically caches to database when loading from GitHub
+  - No additional code needed - the library handles it transparently
+- **Status**: Completed

 ### Removed Fallback Options (2025-06-23)
 - **Description**: Removed local file and environment variable fallback options from the config-service package